 Recovery is certainly possible.

-There are lots of men who get past the pain and not let it blunt their emotional self.
+I guarantee there are lots of men who get past the pain and not let it blunt their emotional self.

 - Out Of Relationship Mode, What Goes On In A Man’s Mind After A Breakup